QuantactSummerDay/QuantactSummerDay.github.io/index.md

 __English__
 (Le français suit)

-The Quantact SummerDay 2022 invites students and professors alike for a day dedicated to the mathematics of finance and actuarial sciences.
+The Quantact SummerDay 2022 invites students, academics and practitioners alike for a day dedicated to the mathematics of finance and actuarial sciences.
 It aims to foster collaboration across the different universities and various research directions.

 Join for a day full of interesting talks, thought-provoking coffee breaks and a unique chance to network among your peers!
 We are honoured to kick the day off with a Keynote by [Silvana Pesenti](https://www.statistics.utoronto.ca/people/directories/all-faculty/silvana-pesenti).